Battery comparison test. Comparative test of imported and domestic batteries

 Dimensions 238×168×207 mm

-The mass of the battery is suspiciously small - the winners are several kilograms heavier!
+The weight of the battery is suspiciously small - the winners are several kilograms heavier!
 This led to skepticism.
-And so it happened: the product passed all the tests, but at no stage did it score even three points out of five possible.
+And so it happened: the product passed all the tests, but at no stage did it even score three points out of a possible five.
 Weak result.

 Declared capacity 60 Ah